YU000jp/logseq-plugin-hierarchy-tool/readme.md

 1. press the ➕ button next to the page name to create a sub-page.
 Similar page names will be displayed as suggestions.
 1. split by header to provide a workflow for splitting a comprehensive page into sub-pages with increased information content.
    - By Ctrl+clicking on a header in the table of contents, the block with the header and its sub-blocks can be moved to a sub-page.
+     > Note: After the block has been relocated, the "backgroundcolor" property indicating the block background colour may remain and the colour may not be applied."
+Go to the "backgroundcolor" page and rename it to "background-colour".
 1. Shortcut to toggle the pop-up (default: `Ctrl/Cmd + F1`)

 #### Note